influxdata/docs-v2/content/v2.0/influxdb-templates/stacks/_index.md

 {{% note %}}
 **Key differences between stacks and templates**:

-- A template describes a set of resources in a text file outside of InfluxDB.
+- A template defines a set of resources in a text file outside of InfluxDB.
 When you apply a template, a stack is automatically created to manage the applied template resources.
 - Stacks add, modify or delete resources in an instance.
 - Templates do not recognize resources in an instance.
 All resources in the template are added, creating duplicate resources if a resource already exists.
   {{% /note %}}